Jane McPherson

 Director, Global Engagement

-Jane McPherson develops, evaluates, and advocates for human rights-based approaches to social work practice in the U.S. and around the world.
-She also conducts archival research exploring how local Georgia histories of charity and social work entwine with ideologies of white supremacy and capitalism, and asks questions about how these histories still echo in social work practice today.
-As an arts activist, McPherson was an organizer for One Million Bones, a nationwide anti-genocide initiative that created and laid one million handmade bones on the National Mall.
+Jane McPherson develops and advocates for human rights-based approaches to social work practice in the U.S. and around the world.
+She also conducts archival research to document local Georgia histories of charity and social work.
+Her award-winning project, Complex Cloth (https://complexcloth.org/), details the history of the former cotton mill that now houses UGA Social Work, and explores the mill as a site of exploitive labor practices and as the locus of social work intervention.
+Currently she is working on a book-length project on Judia Jackson Harris, an Athens-born educator and community organizer who promoted cooperative land ownership among Black farm families in Jim Crow Georgia.
+Dr. McPherson serves as Advisor to the Social Welfare History Group and is co-chair of the Society for Social Work Research’s History cluster.
+She is the co-editor of the 2022 book Human Rights in this Age of Uncertainty: Social Work Approaches and Practices from Southeast Europe and is the author of more than 30 peer-reviewed articles related to human rights, history, and social work.
+As an arts activist, McPherson was Florida’s state organizer for One Million Bones, a nationwide anti-genocide initiative that created and laid one million handmade bones on the National Mall in Washington, DC.
 A licensed clinical social worker (LCSW), McPherson worked for 20 years in child protection, bereavement, mental health, maternal-child health, infant mental health, and torture treatment before becoming a professor.

 Education